Caimito Navigator

 How It Works

-Navigator follows a simple three-step flow: engineers log briefly, Navigator synthesizes patterns, and leaders receive clarity.
+At product level, Navigator follows a simple three-step flow: engineers log briefly, Navigator synthesizes patterns, and leaders receive clarity.
+In practice, that sits inside a broader platform that helps keep the whole engagement orderly and visible.

 1. Engineers Log Briefly